keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-You have to set the `dataField` parameter to value `users` (`"dataField": "users"`).
+set the `dataField` parameter to the value `users` (`"dataField": "users"`).
 Not setting the `dataField` parameter would result in an error
-(`More than one array found in response!
-Use 'dataField' parameter to specify a key to the data array`).
+(`More than one array found in the response!
+Use the 'dataField' parameter to specify a key to the data array.`).
 The following table will be extracted:

 |id|name|